-This Tuition Reimbursement Program (TRP) will provide an incentive for teachers seeking further graduate level course credits that will allow them to obtain an EL endorsement by reimbursing them for their educational costs, not to exceed 50% of the cost they paid, limited to the University of Nebraska-Lincoln's tuition rate for Education Graduate Level courses.
+This Tuition Reimbursement Program (TRP) will provide an incentive for teachers seeking further graduate level course credits that will allow them to obtain an EL endorsement by reimbursing them for a portion of their educational costs.
 Distribution of funds will be given to teachers who are taking graduate courses to be qualified for an EL endorsement.
 A teacher may not apply for tuition reimbursement for course work taken towards an EL endorsement prior to the adoption of this TRP.